 Music from rock, J-Pop, shamisen, koto, and sanshin right up to traditional genres will be also represented.
 There are hands-on workshops to teach you the basics of drawing, modeling, ikebana, origami and calligraphy.

 You can't have a festival of Japanese culture without having video games.
 Many video games will be available for free where you can try the latest releases and participate in tournaments.
-The creators of video games will also be on hand to tell you about their jobs and insider tips.
+The creators of the games will also be on hand to tell you about their jobs and insider tips.
 There's also an area dedicated to martial arts where you can learn the basics of Ninjutsu, kendo, judo, aikido and karate.

 The Louvre's Greatest Masterpieces |